-Born on September 18, 1920 in Somerville, Massachusetts, Gavin grew up in Brighton.
+Born on September 18, 1920, in Somerville, Massachusetts, Gavin grew up nearby in Brighton.
 His father, Joseph Sr., had to leave school in ninth grade to help support his family when his own father was killed in an industrial accident.
-He ultimately become partner in national syndicate of newspaper advertising brokers.
-He served thrice in the U.S. Army: in 1916 on the Mexican border; in World War I as a lieutenant with the 26th Division Field Artillery, receiving the Purple Heart and Silver Star; and in World War II in Germany with an Allied Military Government unit and ultimately as the military governor of Rheingau-Kreise, retiring as Lieutenant-Colonel.
+Joseph Sr. ultimately become partner in a national syndicate of newspaper advertising brokers [1].
+He served thrice in the US Army: in 1916 on the Mexican border; in World War I as a lieutenant with the 26th Division Field Artillery, receiving the Purple Heart and having been awarded a Silver Star; and in World War II in Germany as a Commandant for the U.S. Army Military Government, and ultimately as the local authority for the U.S. 2nd Military Government Regiment, in charge of administering the Rheingaukreis (Rhine County).
+He retired as a Lieutenant-Colonel.
 Gavin's mother, Elizabeth Tay, was a commercial artist who produced major displays for shops in Boston.

 Gavin's lifelong interest in aircraft and space travel began early and was encouraged in three formative phases: youthful stimulus from fiction and experience, education in engineering at MIT, and work for the Navy in Washington.
-As a youth he drew inspiration from Buck Rodgers and Charles A. Lindbergh, traveling hours as a seven-year-old to see "Lucky Lindy" land on a small airfield in Vermont following his flight across the Atlantic in 1927.
+As a youth he drew inspiration from Buck Rogers and Charles A. Lindbergh, traveling hours as a seven-year-old to see "Lucky Lindy" land on a small airfield in Vermont following his flight across the Atlantic in 1927.
 From early on, Gavin recalled, "I was pretty sure I wanted to be an engineer... and do something with flying machines."
-This was despite his otherwise supportive father's advice: "Don't go into that business."
+This was despite his otherwise supportive father's advice: "Don't go into that business" [2].

-After attending other public schools through sixth grade, Gavin received his secondary education at the Boston Latin School, where he starred on the football team as a 180-pound tackle until he broke his nose, and received an award in modern studies as a junior.
+After attending other public schools through sixth grade, Gavin received his secondary education at the Boston Latin School; where he starred on the football team as a 180-pound tackle [3] until he broke his nose, and received an award in modern studies as a junior [4].
 He was also a marksman in the rifle club.
 Latin School was "a big leg up, very demanding.
 By the time I left, I knew how to study.
 Several teachers conveyed the idea that if you're going to do something, do it well."
-Senior year, Gavin enjoyed assembling experiments for the Physics Department.
+Senior year, Gavin enjoyed assembling experiments for the Physics Department [5].

 II.
-THE MIT YEARS
+The MIT Years

 Gavin arrived at MIT in fall 1937.
 After Latin School, "entering MIT was pretty straightforward."
 Gavin wanted to major in Aeronautics, which required successful performance freshman year, followed by an interview.
 The department was highly selective because before World War II, obtaining in employment in the field was difficult.
-A year later, Gavin joined an aeronautics department class of only 28-30 students.
+A year later, Gavin joined an Aeronautics Department class of only twenty-eight to thirty students [6].

 In a then-common situation, Gavin continued to live in his parents' apartment as a commuter student.
-The varsity (heavyweight) crew team, of which he ultimately became captain and row in the leading stroke position, allowed him to meet classmates from other departments in the then-decentralized school.
+The varsity (heavyweight) crew team [7], of which he ultimately became captain and rowed in the leading stroke position [8], allowed him to meet classmates from other departments in the then-decentralized school.
 This yielded lifelong friendships.
-He lunched and socialized between classes with other commuting students at their "5:15 Club," which "served a great purpose."
-His other activities included serving as secretary-treasurer of the sophomore class.
+He lunched and socialized between classes with other commuting students at their "5:15 Club," which "served a great purpose" [9].
+His other activities included serving as secretary-treasurer of the sophomore class [10].